hapax/hapax.github.io/assets/teaching.md

 Instead of a dead world of mathematical facts, we should connect students to the living, breathing sources of non-mathematical inspiration.
+In the same way that the material needs of civilisation spur an explorer and frame her quest, the needs of other scientists, industry, and everyday life spur mathematicians to go out into world and dig up structures fit for purpose.
-From compound interest to chaos, planets to poker, and soap bubbles to secret codes, mathematics is inspired by real problems.
+From compound interest to chaos, planets to poker, and soap bubbles to secret codes, mathematics is inspired by *real problems*.
 Why not let students in on the secret?
-Why not tell them where algebra, trigonometry, logarithms, or calculus *really* come from?
+Why not tell them where algebra, trigonometry, logarithms, or calculus really come from?
-In the same way that the material needs of civilisation spur an explorer and frame her quest, the needs of other scientists, industry, and everyday life spur mathematicians to go out into world and dig up structures fit for purpose.

 ## An elementary example